 Tripod and Art Supplies Policy

-While personal hand-held camera or video equipment may be used without special permission throughout the U.S. Botanic Garden, the use of a tripod or art supplies requires a permit.
+While personal hand-held camera or video equipment may be used without special permission throughout the U.S. Botanic Garden, the use of a tripod or easel requires a permit.
 To ensure the public's enjoyment of and access to exhibits and displays, organized classes and the use of tripods, art equipment, or easels are not allowed during periods of peak visitation.
-Users should display permits during tripod use.
+Users should display permits during tripod or easel use.

 For all media requests and requests to film or photograph for educational radio or television stories about the Garden, please contact Devin Dotson, Public Affairs Specialist, at email@example.com.
 The Garden is not available for photoshoots of topics not related to the Garden.
 Learn more on the Press page.